 Where To Go Out In New Orleans

 Our favorite place to go out in New Orleans is Frenchmen Street.
-This is the best place in New Orleans for live music, some of the best Jazz music in the city can be found any night of the week.
+This is the best place in New Orleans for live music and some of the best Jazz music in the city can be found any night of the week.
 If you’re lucky you’ll also run into a brass band playing right on Frenchmen Street.
-If you’re looking for great nightlife in New Orleans but want something way tamer than Bourbon Street than Frenchmen Street is for you.
+If you’re looking for great nightlife in New Orleans but want something way tamer than Bourbon Street, then Frenchmen Street is for you.

-Bourbon Street is a great place for people watching, we love catching a table in a window and watching everyone walk by.
-We would suggest visiting other places besides New Orleans if the only thing you see when spending a weekend in New Orleans is Bourbon Street that is a big mistake.
+Bourbon Street is a great place for people watching.
+We love catching a table in a window and watching everyone walk by.
+We highly suggest visiting places beyond Bourbon Street while in New Orleans– if the only thing you see when spending a weekend in New Orleans is Bourbon Street, that is a big mistake.
 There is so much more to New Orleans than Bourbon Street, hence why we recommend 3 days in New Orleans so you can explore more of the city.

 Getting Around New Orleans

-We find Uber in New Orleans or Lyft is super easy, always there in less than 5 minutes, and super cheap.
+We find Uber in New Orleans or Lyft is super easy – always there in less than 5 minutes, and super cheap.
 On our last trip 3 days in New Orleans, we took 20 Uber trips and only spent $173.22.
-Please note we visited in June and it was super hot and we took Ubers for anything over a mile and we went all over the city.
-Uber and Lyft seemed to be about the same price when we compared, we just typically use Uber so we stuck with that.
+Please note we visited in June and it was super hot, so we took Ubers for anything over a mile and we went all over the city.
+Uber and Lyft seemed to be about the same price when we compared.
+We just typically use Uber so we stuck with that.

-The New Orleans Street Car is super easy and affordable, a 24-hour pass is only $3 you can ride as many rides as you want and see many different neighborhoods in New Orleans.
+The New Orleans Streetcar is super easy and affordable.
+A 24-hour pass is only $3 and you can ride as many rides as you want and see many different neighborhoods in New Orleans.

 No matter how you spend a weekend in New Orleans you’ll have an amazing time.
 For more resources on thing to do in New Orleans, where to stay in New Orleans, or general New Orleans tips make sure to check out Visit New Orleans.